ant-thomas/zsgx1hacks/README.md

  * YSA CIPC-GC13H

 Disclaimer - I'm not a programmer, just a hobbyist that likes poking around with things like this.
-You use the software here at your own risk, not that there's anything even vaguely risky!
+You use the software here at your own risk.
+If your camera isn't listed as supported you may break your camera.

 A few people have asked if they can donate something, you probably have much better things to spend your money on, but if you insist you can on [PayPal](http://paypal.me/antthomascouk) [![Donate](https://www.paypalobjects.com/webstatic/en_US/i/buttons/pp-acceptance-small.png)](http://paypal.me/antthomascouk)